rausi/LOW/README.md

 Please see https://github.com/rausi/_LowFeeStake/wiki

 ---
-Script latest versions are available  https://github.com/rausi/RausiPool <br>
+ITN testnet versio!!!
 Below are guide for some script files to help maintain stakepool.
 Note!
 You have to modify files to be compatible with your own settings e.g. port number. **Use at your own risk.**

 Cardano/Ada Donation address: _DdzFFzCqrht2jaj8hErzXYir6SMKeAmQKXzmVpoXnahCoJwC3ZmqkznvJ2gyBVVaH1q2PFkixm9JEBRFiprE2oC8pWiaccyxDWTg3Q31_